Shreyansh784/Cataract-Detection-using-sift-and-glcm/README.md

     cd cataract-detection
     ```

-3. Install the required dependencies:

-    ```bash
-    pip install -r requirements.txt
-    ```

 ## Usage

-1. Prepare the dataset by placing the images in the `data/` folder.
+1. Prepare the dataset by placing the images in the `mypath` .
 2. Run the feature extraction and classification script:

     ```bash